FacultadDeIngenieria/ayed/presentation/hashtables/hashtables.md

 # Hashing with linear probing: Analysis

-- **Clustering.** The average cost of linear probing depends on the way in which the entries clump together into contiguous groups of occupied table entries, called *clusters*, when they are inserted
+- **Clustering.** The average cost of linear probing depends on the way in which the entries clump together into contiguous groups of occupied table entries, called *clusters*, when they are inserted.
--
+- **Delete.** Setting the key’s table position to `null` will not work.
+Why?
+    - We need to reinsert into the table all of the keys in the cluster to the right of the deleted key.